What is Food Science?

 The Department of Labor predicts a national 9 percent employment growth in food science, which is above average for all employment fields.

-The Food Science Chemistry certificate stems from the sciences of biology, chemistry, and engineering.
+Mount Mary offers a post-baccalaureate certificate in food science, where students complete the requirements of the major.
+The food science post-bac certificate stems from the sciences of biology, chemistry, and engineering.
 In this, students will be able study the nature of foods with nutrition to understand the principles of food making to improve food quality.

 Learn more about Mount Mary's Food Science Degree